jba/printsrc/README.md

 }
 ```

-This is a valid Go expression, although it doesn't preserve the sharing
+That is a valid Go expression, although it doesn't preserve the sharing
 relationship of the original.
 For simplicity, `printsrc` doesn't detect sharing,
 and fails on cycles.